top of page

 As for specific products that have proven to be safe for most, we recommend Khiel's, Aveda, and Shea Moisture.
 Whether you make the switch or not, it's always good practice to rinse your hair completely after washing and conditioning, and then clip your hair up if needed, while you rinse your back and shoulders one last time before getting out of the shower.
 Wearing a t-shirt will provide a barrier while you're adding products and styling your hair.

-Lotions, oils, body butters, and cleansers are just as likely to contain pore clogging ingredients as your hair care products so you'll want to check the ingredients in those as well.
+Lotions, oils, body butters, and cleansers can contain pore clogging ingredients just as your hair care products do, so you'll want to check the ingredients in those as well.
 Not all ingredients are going to affect everyone the same, and not all ingredients are even going to affect one person the same from one area of their body to the next.
 Good examples of these are cocoa butter and coconut oil.
 These can be particularly pore clogging on the face, neck, shoulders, and back, while they're usually perfectly fine on the arms, legs, hands, and feet.
+Coconut oil has even been known to dry skin out for some.
 But if you're experiencing body acne, it pays to check the top ingredients in your all-over body care products so you can avoid certain ones.

 Ingredients to